In October of 2015, there will be two performances of General Manifest – an hour-long piece of music composed by Braden Diotte.

 Please note: Advanced ticket purchasers will be gifted with a free download of a recording of the respective performance attended.

 Braden Diotte will be joined by percussionists Michael Yr.
-Jeannouxa Day and Jenica Anderson, as well as vocalists Betsy Rettig and Dr. Andrea Young.
+Jeannouxa Day and Jenica Anderson, as well as vocalists Kathleen Maressa and Andrea Young.

 For the Los Angeles performance, our special guest Ulrich Krieger will perform the role of the orator.